Happy83/M5Watch/README.md

 Very big potential to upgrade in the future.

+## Using

+Copy all files from directory 'library' to the directory with *.ino files.

 ## Mobile app
 **M5Watch.aia** is a file for a classic version of **Thunkable**.
 (You have to add BluetoothLE addon)